The three company Co-Founders first met in 2015 while at the University of Cambridge.

 - Launchpad Finalist, Royal Academy of Engineering

-Protolaunch secured our first contract with the European Space Agency in March to develop our propulsion technology.
+Protolaunch secured our first contract with the European Space Agency.

 With multiple projects underway, covering the full breadth of propulsion hardware, thermodynamic simulation, and electronic control systems, the company was able to grow.